bidursapkota00/React/README.md

 ### Conditional Rendering

-You can use JavaScript operators like `if`, ternary operator `? :`, and logical AND `&&` to conditionally render elements.
+You can use JavaScript operators like `if`, ternary operator `? :`, and logical AND `&&` (Short Circuit Evaluation) to conditionally render elements.

 **Example:**